Graduate Research Consultants

 - Fill out the online application: To apply, fill out the GRC Application Form.
 You can preview the application here.
 Please note that you will not be able to save your answers before submitting, so you might write your answers in a separate document before starting the application.
-Submissions must be received by noon on Thursday, May 8, 2014 to be considered for funding.
+Submissions must be received by the deadline to be considered for funding.

 GRC applications will be evaluated based on the following criteria:

 - Merit and impact of the proposed project.

 - Degree to which students are challenged beyond normal research requirements for students at that level or in that major.

 - Feasibility of the project within the 30 hours expected of the GRC.

 - Potential for outcomes-based assessment, based on the final research product/presentation and the identified learning outcomes.